SalishSeaCast/docs/code-notes/dev-notes/nemo_3.4_westgrid.rst

 -------------------------------

 * make sure your shell is bash (echo $SHELL), if its not, write to Westgrid support and get it changed.
-* follow the instructions in :ref:`LoadingModulesOnWestgridClusters` to manually load the necessary software component modules or edit your :kbd:`jasper` :file:`$HOME/.bashrc` to make them load automatically when you :program:`ssh` into :kbd:`jasper`.
+* follow the instructions in :ref:`LoadingModulesOnHPCClusters` to manually load the necessary software component modules or edit your :kbd:`jasper` :file:`$HOME/.bashrc` to make them load automatically when you :program:`ssh` into :kbd:`jasper`.

 Getting the Code